telerik/kendo-ui-core/docs/web/button/overview.md

 	</script>

-In order to increase the accessibility of the **Button** when adding an `img` element manually, an `alt` attribute is required.
+In order to increase the accessibility of the widget when adding an `img` element manually, an `alt` attribute is required.

-## Enabled and Disabled buttons
+## Enable and Disable Buttons

 The business logic of an application often requires a certain button to be temporarily disabled or enabled.
-The **Button** can be configured to be initially disabled via its `enable` property or by initializing it from an element, which has a `disabled="disabled"` HTML attribute.
-The **Button** can also be disabled or enabled at any time with Javascript by using its `enable()` method with a boolean argument.
+Kendo UI Button can be configured to be initially disabled via its `enable` property or by initializing it from an element, which has a `disabled="disabled"` HTML attribute.
+The Button can also be disabled or enabled at any time with Javascript by using its `enable()` method with a boolean argument.

-### Example - enable and disable the Button
+###### Example - enable and disable the Button

 	<button type="button" id="editButton">Edit</button>